 The most common and least expensive paint option out there is solid paint.
 Solid paint is inexpensive, and it’s also easier to repair since the color is easy to match and scratches can be seamlessly hidden.
+You could probably get many of these paint finishes along with a bunch of other essentials in a jiffy using some Home Depot coupons!
 The only downfall of this paint is that it’s the most boring option.

 If you’ve ever wondered what gives certain cars an eye-catching subtle sparkle, the answer is metallic paint.
 The aluminum powder in metallic car paint can catch the light of the sun for a dazzling shine, and its light-catching abilities can help to cover up small dings and scratches.